 We recall that $r(k) + 1$ is the number of archimedean places of $k$, and $r(l) + 1$ is the number of archimedean places of $l$.
 At each archimedean place $v$ of $k$ we select a place $\widehat{w}_v$ of $l$ such that $\widehat{w}_v | v$.
 Then it follows that the set of archimedean places

 has cardinality

-We note that the disjoint union on the right of (\ref{extra280}) provides a partition of the set $S(l/k)$ into disjoint subsets indexed by the collection of all archimedean places $v$ of $k$.
+The disjoint union on the right of (\ref{extra280}) provides a partition of the set $S(l/k)$ into disjoint subsets indexed by the collection of all archimedean places $v$ of $k$.
 For each archimedean place $v$ of $k$ we define